Content is at the heart of everything community, whether it is addressing customer service questions or creating a memorable event.

 His full 23-minute keynote is worth a watch.
 Pay attention to this part where he defines the evolution of value-led growth from a sales function to marketing-driven to product-driven and now community-led.
 HubSpot launched a new community at Inbound.

-Should Brand Build Their Own Online Community or Focus on Becoming Part of an Existing Community?
+Should a Brand Build Their Own Online Community or Focus on Becoming Part of an Existing Community?

 NDP: That HubSpot community raises a good question.
 Should brands build their own communities or join existing communities?